Tag: Gold Rally

 Crypto Doesn’t Just Innovate.
 It Performs Instability.

 Bitcoin was forged as freedom in code, a revolt against fiat decay.
-Yet 2025 finds it mirroring the very institutions it sought to escape: volatility as spectacle, concentration as control, and endless forks as fatigue.
+Yet in 2025, it reflects the very institutions it aimed to escape.
+Volatility becomes spectacle.
+Concentration turns into control.
+Endless forks cause fatigue.
 Decentralized finance promised plural sovereignty; it delivered plural confusion.
 Belief splinters into protocols, liquidity pools, and personality cults.
 The rebellion becomes ritual.

 Gold Doesn’t Just Rise.
 It Reclaims Purpose.